mtgjson/mtgjson-website/docs/downloads/index.md

       content: Downloads
   - - meta
     - name: description
-      content: MTGJSON provides various kinds of downloads, all available on the website or by fetching from the file server.
+      content: MTGJSON provides various kinds of downloads, all available on the website or by fetching from our file server.
   - - meta
     - property: og:description
-      content: MTGJSON provides various kinds of downloads, all available on the website or by fetching from the file server.
+      content: MTGJSON provides various kinds of downloads, all available on the website or by fetching from our file server.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, downloads